csiro-fair/marimba/docs/pipeline.md

   - The `_process` method should be designed to handle the unique requirements and characteristics of the data, and can include processing steps such as converting image file formats, transcoding video files, generating image thumbnails, and merging sensor data etc.
-  - Once the `_process` method has been executed, the data should be ready for the final packaging.
+  - Once the `_process` method has been executed, the data should be ready for the final packaging stage.

 - `_package()`: